-- b) Source, date, time zone, and duration of data used in analysis; - c) Identification of geodetic levelling datum, and date of reference to this datum, elevation of mean sea level and, where applicable, the connection to and identification of the appropriate bench mark(s); and - d) Listing of values for tidal constituents giving amplitudes in metres and Greenwich phase lags in degrees and designation of organization responsible for analysis.
-(Tidal constituents used should form part of those in the Standard List prepared by the TWLWG and published on the IHO website.)
+- a) Location identification by number, name, country, body of water, and geographic coordinates; - b) Source, date, time zone, and duration of data used in analysis; - c) Identification of geodetic levelling datum, and date of reference to this datum, elevation of mean sea level and, where applicable, the connection to and identification of the appropriate bench mark(s); and - d) Listing of values for tidal constituents giving amplitudes in metres and Greenwich phase lags in degrees and designation of organization responsible for analysis.
+(Tidal constituents used should form part of those in the Standard List prepared by the IHOTC and published on the IHO website.)